mailiap/startup/notes.md

 ### JavaScript async/await
 [codepen: javascript pizza async/await](https://codepen.io/mpohahau/pen/PoMKqoP)
 * how to develop a more concise representation

-> The `async` keyword wraps the execution of a promise and removed the need to chain functions.
+  * `async` keyword wraps the execution of a promise and removed the need to chain functions.
->
-> The `await` expression will block until the promise state moves to `fulfilled`, or throws an exception if the state moves to `rejected`
+  * `await` expression will block until the promise state moves to `fulfilled`, or throws an exception if the state moves to `rejected`

 ### Extra Credit
 [w3schools](https://www.w3schools.com/js/exercise_js.asp?filename=exercise_js_variables1) exercises for javascript